 Can a student who works full-time during the day complete this program?

 This is possible if the student has job flexibility.
 Courses can be arranged on a Monday/Wednesday or Tuesday/Thursday only schedule each semester.
 Some but not all of our courses are offered in the late afternoon/early evening or online.

 Yes.
 Almost all students who seek employment upon graduation find a job.

 What is the salary range for entry-level graduates from this program?

 Entry level positions start at $12-$15 per hour or $24,000-$30,000 per year.

 Can someone with a criminal history be employed in the Human Services profession?

 Yes, many students in the program have past criminal convictions.
 It is important to meet with a member of the department to discuss this issue in more detail.
-For individuals seeking a LCDC, the Department of State Health Services has criminal history standards published in the LCDC handbook which can be found under the Helpful Links page.
+For individuals seeking a LCDC, the Health and Human Services has criminal history standards published in the LCDC handbook which can be found under the Helpful Links page.